Arre (brand): Partnerships

 In April 2016, Arre partnered with music streaming service Saavn to produce and distribute a podcast titled Trial By Error: The Aarushi Files based on the 2008 Noida double murder case.

 In July 2016, Arre joined with internet-based TV streaming and OTT service provider, YuppTV, to distribute content on its YuppTV Bazaar platform.
 Speaking about the partnership, Arre co-founder and managing director, B Saikumar, said, "Arre is excited to reach out to an Indian and worldwide audience through YuppTV Bazaar's OTT platform.
 We look forward to a long-term association with YuppTV and hope to partner on many more content offerings on YuppTV Bazaar."

 In September 2016, Arre tied up with Mumbai-based Goquest Media to distribute and monetise Arre's content digitally across the world.

 In September 2016 Arre also announced a distribution partnership with SonyLiv.
 The partnership will enable SonyLiv users to watch Arre's latest web series on its web and mobile platforms.
 Arre's entire video content library will be available as a part of SonyLiv's extensive catalogue in due course.
 In November 2016 this was followed by an announcement that the companies would co-produce a digital series starring actor Rithvik Dhanjani, who would also co-produce the show.
 Release was planned for early 2017.

 As of October 2016, Arre had tied up with France's largest television network, TF1 Xtra and Vodafone Play.

-In February 2017, Arre partnered with Ola Play whereby digital content from Arré would be available to stream through Ola's connected car platform.
+In February 2017, Arre partnered with Ola Play, whereby digital content from Arré would be available to stream through Ola's connected car platform.

-In August 2021 Arre was Collabed with Kia in India at 3 episodes with Kia Seltos.
+In August 2021 Arre was Collabed with Kia in India for 3 episodes with Kia Seltos.